-I would like to practise Yoga and Meditation at work, but how can you do this discreetly?
+I would like to practice Yoga and Meditation at work, but how can you do this discreetly?

 Ideally, your employer/manager would provide you with a designated private space – do approach them about this.
 In the absence of such a space, you could book a room for a regular slot for yourself or a group of you.

-The Sherpa Yoga training covers yoga that you can do at your desk, which is more discreet and some of which is subtle.
+The Sherpa Yoga training covers yoga that you can do at your desk, which is more discreet and subtle.